ValeBurskaia/P-test/README.md

 ## Introduction
 <!-- ########################################################################################################## -->

-The *P-test* approach is described fully in our paper, available in [Genome Biology and Evolution](https://academic.oup.com/gbe/article/doi/10.1093/gbe/evaa138/5870375?fbclid=IwAR03Zywh-So4xTERD5PAkqkE5YZE0KE3oJKysoz_P8kprNSHg5P20iiFsDQ)
+The *P-test* perl script allows users to compare ratios of synonymous and nonsynonymous parallel evolution in groups of four species.
+The main advantage of the approach is proper normalization of parallel synonymous and parallel nonsynonymous substitution counts.
+The method works on large samples of protein-coding sequences: it's best on hundreds or thousands of genes.
+The *P-test* approach is described fully in our paper, available in [Genome Biology and Evolution](https://academic.oup.com/gbe/article/doi/10.1093/gbe/evaa138/5870375?fbclid=IwAR03Zywh-So4xTERD5PAkqkE5YZE0KE3oJKysoz_P8kprNSHg5P20iiFsDQ).

 ***